Site logo, www.grelf.net

 What is Java?

-Java is a programming system (language, library and execution environment) from Sun Microsystems.
-It is available in several versions and for several platforms as free downloads from Sun's Java web site.
-It has existed since 1995 and is the major language for programming web servers.
+Java is a programming system (language, library and execution environment) from Oracle.
+It is available in several versions and for several platforms as free downloads from Oracle's Java web site.
+Java has existed since 1995 and is the major language for programming web servers.

 Among its strengths are that